rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 Accept wildcard characters: false
 ```

 ### -IncludeRawResp
 Include the API response in a field called IncludeRawResp
-The following parameter is not passed to the provider!
+ The following parameters are not passed to the provider!

 ```yml
 Parameter Set: (All)